RealNissanGTR/CFS_Stock_site/readme.md

 ### Option B: Download ZIP (no Git required)

-1. Download the project ZIP from your repository host (GitHub, OneDrive, SharePoint, etc.).
+1. Download the project ZIP from your repository (Open the Repo, Press the Code tab, Press the Green code button, select Download ZIP)
 2. Extract it to:

 ```text